SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ### 3.2 System Values

+Why a values-based system is desirable:

+- Clearly communicates our intentions
+- If and when edge cases crop up, there is no need to invent policy on-the-fly (which may seem unfair or biased) - we can refer back to the values to help us decide what to do.

 What values will our new system/culture embody and promote:

 - Shift away from "assessing performance" and new focus on "enhancing performance"